 Tonsil cancer is a type of oropharyngeal cancer.
 These cancers affect the mouth and throat.

 The tonsils are part of the immune system.
-They help defend the body against bacteria and viruses that enter the mouth and throat.
+They

 Like other cancers, tonsil cancer is more likely to respond to treatment that starts early.
 Getting a diagnosis at an early stage increases the chance of successful treatment and recovery.